stuartfowler/CEMT/Documentation/risk.md

 **Insert Video**

 > **Note**: It is important to be clear about the limitations of this methodology in calculating an accurate residual risk.
 The simulation treats each of the control effectiveness values (and indeed, the ability of a particular threat actor to complete a task of particular difficulty) as independent events.
 While the attacker does need to do all of the actions in sequence, in many circumstances these events may not be truly independent - ie. if a particular controls was ineffective early in the threat path and was linked again later in the threat path, the simulation would treat these as independent even though if the contorl was bypassed earlier, it should actually have an effectiveness of 0 the second time.
 This is a known limitation of the calculation, and the purpose of this note is to say that the quantitative figures from these simulations should be used as a guide, rather than an answer.
 It is for this reason that the calculated likelihood values are converted back into a qualitative rating in the [Risk Assessment Table](#risk-assessment-table), so as not to give the incorrect impression of an accurate answer.
-For a detailed understanding of how the values are calculated in the simulation, please refer to the stereotype definitions, particularly the [`ThreatConstraint`](./stereotypes.md#threatconstraint) and [`DetectConstraint`](./stereotypes.md#detectconstraint) stereotypes.
+For a detailed understanding of how the values are calculated in the simulation, please refer to the constraint definitions, particularly the [`Threat`](./constraints.md#threat) and [`Detect`](./constraints.md#detect) stereotypes.

 ### Simulate